THEME: #243 LITTLE CHEFS

 - Diabetic Friendly

-- To extract the juice, I peeled and chopped the pineapple.
+- To extract the juice, peel and chop the pineapple.

-- Added very little water and processed the pineapple.
+- Add very little water and process the pineapple.

 - Strain the juice to remove the fibre.